 For a list of my published and ongoing projects, check out the sections below.
-Please reach out if you are interested in working together on projects related to The Psychology of Help Receiving!
+Please reach out if you are interested in working together on projects related to Receivers of Aid!

-2. Why do individuals sometimes help less (effectively) than they could?
+2. Givers of Aid: Why do consumers sometimes help less (effectively) than they could, and how can marketing strategies promote long-term and effective prosocial behavior?

 For a list of my published and ongoing projects, check out the sections below.
-Please reach out if you are interested in working together on projects related to The Psychology of Help Giving!
+Please reach out if you are interested in working together on projects related to Givers of Aid!

 3. How can we maximize the social impact of our research?